 This is a 10 week online programme.
 There will be eight weeks of learning with structured support for learners, followed by two weeks to complete the final programme assignment.
 The estimated weekly study time commitment for the certificate is 8-10 hours.
 This certificate has been designed to be taken anywhere in the world.

-The certificate is open to all our members whatever your background or experience in this area.
+The certificate is open to all our members - Fellows, Associates and Students; whatever your background or experience in this area.
 No prior knowledge of coding is required.

 The purpose of this certificate is to provide an introduction to the concepts, tools and techniques used in data science, and their relevance within an actuarial context.
 The certificate will also introduce you to some of the technical tools used in data science.
 However it is not intended to be a course on technical data science programming.